 Once the coronavirus has come to a close, and we are returning to ordinary patterns of life, we encourage you to come together in your local community.
-Bring with you your individual squares to make a physical coronaquilt.
-Exhibit it in your local school, town hall or older people’s home – as a collective celebration of resilience, and the Rituals of the Everyday, that have carried each individual person through these challenging times.
+Bring with you your individual squares to make a collective coronaquilt.
+Photos can be printed onto paper or cloth.
+Exhibit the complete patchwork quilt in your local school, town hall or older people’s home – as a collective celebration of resilience, and the Rituals of the Everyday, that have carried each individual person through these challenging times.

 Send photos of your finished square to